History of Crimea (1991–2014): Black Sea Fleet

+In 1996 the Ukrainian parliament adopted a new Constitution that replaced the Constitution of the Ukrainian SSR.
+According to the constitution, Ukraine must not house any foreign military bases on its territory.
+Article 17: ..."The location of foreign military bases shall not be permitted on the territory of Ukraine".

 Following the ratification of the May 1997 Treaty of Friendship, Cooperation, and Partnership on friendship and division of the Black Sea Fleet, international tensions slowly eased off.
 With the treaty, Moscow recognized Ukraine's borders and territorial integrity, and accepted Ukraine's sovereignty over Crimea and Sevastopol.
 In a separate agreement, Russia was to receive 80 percent of the Black Sea Fleet and use of the military facilities in Sevastopol on a 20-year lease.
 Both the Ukrainian Naval Forces and Russia's Black Sea Fleet were to be headquartered in Sevastopol.
 Ukraine extended Russia's lease of the naval facilities under the 2010 Kharkiv Pact in exchange for further discounted natural gas.

-However, other controversies between Ukraine and Russia still remain, including the ownership of a lighthouse on Cape Sarych.
+However, other controversies between Ukraine and Russia still remained, including the ownership of a lighthouse on Cape Sarych.
 Because the Russian Navy controlled 77 geographical objects on the south Crimean Shore, the Sevastopol Government Court ordered the vacating of the objects, which the Russian military did not carry out.
 Since August 3, 2005, the lighthouse has been controlled by the Russian Army.
 Through the years, there have been various attempts to return Cape Sarych to Ukrainian territory, all of which were unsuccessful.

 Chaos in the Verkhovna Rada (the Ukrainian parliament) during a debate over the extension of the lease on a Russian naval base erupted on 27 April 2010 after Ukraine's parliament ratified the treaty that extends Russia's lease on a military wharf and shore installations in the Crimean port Sevastopol until 2042.
 The Chairman of the Verkhovna Rada Volodymyr Lytvyn had to be shielded by umbrellas as he was pelted with eggs, while smoke bombs exploded and politicians brawled.
 Along with the Verkhovna Rada the treaty was ratified by the Russian State Duma as well.